operand/agency/CONTRIBUTING.md

 A couple informal guidelines for core contributions:

 * Tests should be updated or added with any core changes.
-If you're adding functionality there should be new tests for it.
+If you're adding functionality there should probably be new tests for it.

 * Documentation should be updated or added as needed.